mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.1.7 - 28-04-2019 =

+* Fix - Remove bitcoin as payment gateway, no longer supported by Mollie, contact info@mollie.com for details
+* Fix - Add extra check for URL's with parameters and correct them is structure is incorrect
+* Fix - getMethodIssuers: improve caching of issuers (iDEAL, KBC/CBC)
+* Fix - During payment always check if a product exists, if it doesn't create a Mollie Payment instead of Mollie Order

 = 5.1.6 - 10-04-2019 =